OneStop

 Commuter 1

-OneStop began as a UX challenge, but what I ultimately designed was confidence - the ability for someone to move through their day with fewer doubts, fewer taps, and more trust in the system around them.
+OneStop started as a UX challenge, but it ultimately built confidence, enabling users to navigate their day with fewer doubts and more trust

-Taking on every role—from research to iteration—boosted my skills and deepened my empathy, reminding me that great UX is all about understanding users’ real needs.
+Managing all aspects—from research to iteration—sharpened my skills and empathy, highlighting that effective UX stems from understanding users' needs.

 This project wasn’t just about designing a transit app—it was about learning when to push, when to pause, and how to stay grounded in what people actually need.